stanislavbrtna/SDA_OS/README.md

 #endif

 ## Application development for SDA
-SDA applications are written in SVS language using APIs of SDA_OS, documentation on the language can be found in its repo([SVS syntax](https://github.com/stanislavbrtna/svs-script/blob/master/SYNTAX.md)) and documentation for the SDA_OS API is here.
+SDA applications are written in SVS language using APIs of SDA_OS, documentation on the language can be found in its repo [SVS script syntax](https://github.com/stanislavbrtna/svs-script/blob/master/SYNTAX.md) and documentation for the SDA_OS API is here.

 ### SDA_OS SVS wrappers
 SDA_OS uses wrappers to provide its functions to applications running in the SVS environment.
-These functions extends the **sys** keyword and they have automatically generated documentation.
+These wrappers extends the **sys** keyword and they have automatically generated documentation.
 This API is quite stable and its intended to have long backward compatibility.

 - [Main functions](Docs/sda_main.md)